Meet Our Students

 trucks, and reality TV. Šari's work has been published in Event, The Malahat Review, and Grain among others.
 Her first collection of poetry, Para-Social Butterfly, was released with Metatron Press in 2022.

-Xavier Hawkins is an incoming MFA candidate hailing from Hampton University, born in Memphis, TN.
+Xavier Hawkins is a MFA candidate hailing from Hampton University, born in Memphis, TN.
+He is a poet

-He is a poet with an affinity for flash fiction who focuses on relatability and capturing
+with an affinity for flash fiction who focuses on relatability and capturing moments.

-he enjoys making music and playing with words.
-A few of his poems can be found in
+making music and playing with words.
+A few of his poems can be found in the Hampton Renaissance Literary Journal, and much more remains to come!

-Caldwell Holden is a writer, bartender, and social artist from Pittsburgh, Pennsylvania.
+A second-year MFA candidate at LSU, Caldwell Holden is a writer, bartender, and social artist from Pittsburgh, Pennsylvania.
 He received

 his BA in Literature from Bennington College where he studied “Immersion Based Storytelling.”